 Want a more comfortable home?
 Get troubleshooting tips and homeowner guides sent to your inbox each month.

 Why should you insulate your garage?

-If you’re on the fence about investing in an upgrade, garage insulation—especially when paired with air sealing and attic insulation—can:
+If you’re on the fence about investing in an upgrade, consider that—especially when paired with air sealing and attic insulation—garage insulation can:

 - Cut energy waste in your home, especially in summer and winter

 - Help protect the structural integrity of your house

 - Reduce moisture intake into your home

 - Increase the health of your home indoor air quality